twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 O|1|SID101||ABORH|||||||||||CENTBLOOD
 ```

 The table below shows the fields in the above Order record and their field position number, Data Type, and values.
 The field position in the record identifies its Data Type.
+Not all fields are required.

 ![image-20240419223033977](.\Message Formats.assests\image-20240419223033977.png)

 ASTM messages use field separators, making it easy for computers to create and read them.

-Let me show you how to manually disassemble this Order record and identify each field and the type of information it contains.
+Let me show you how to manually disassemble this Order record and identify each field and the type of data it contains.

 You can use any text editor that can show line numbers and can replace each field separator (|) with a line break.
 I'll demonstrate with Notepad++.